ChrisTansey007/industry-trends-project/modularization-plan.md

    - Extract JavaScript into modules, focusing on the modal and chart functionalities first to ensure core interactions work.
    - Update `main.js` to bootstrap the application, loading components dynamically (e.g., using vanilla JavaScript fetch or import maps).

-3. **Update CSS**: Consolidate all custom CSS from the original file into `main.css`.
+3. **Update CSS**: Consolidate all custom CSS from the original file into `client/src/index.css`.
 Organize it by component for clarity.
 Use Tailwind CSS for any responsive utilities to minimize custom CSS.

 4. **Test and Debug**: Run the application and test each component for functionality.
 Ensure charts render correctly, modals open and close as expected, and the layout is responsive.
 Fix any issues with interactivity or styling.